uselagoon/lagoon/docs/using_lagoon/harbor/harbor_settings.md

   * This value is retreived from a secret created when Harbor is first setup on a running Lagoon.

 ## HarborRegistryCtl Settings
+HarborRegistryCtl requires a configuration file to start, which is located at `/etc/registryctl/config.yml` within the container.
+This config file is stored within the `services/harborregistryctl/harborregistry.yml` file.

 * `REGISTRY_REDIS_PASSWORD`
   * This environment variable tells HarborRegistryCtl the password that should be used to connect to Redis
   * The default value is an empty string